roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 39. What are the different types of media features that can be used in a media query?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>39.
+What are the different types of media features that can be used in a media query?</summary>
   <p>

 Media queries in CSS allow you to target and customize styles based on various device characteristics such as screen size, aspect ratio, orientation, resolution, color, and more, enabling precise styling adjustments for different devices.